Compling2-Spring2023-SBU/main/README.md

 ## Class Log

+### Wed 01 Feb 2023
+- Today we finished our discussion of Piecewise Local expressions.
+We also discussed the tier operation which denotes the maximal inverse tier projection.
+- We also discussed types and type inference in Haskell, as well as reviewed concepts in chapter 3 of Hutton 2016.
+- HW: [Chapter 3 exercises of Hutton 2016](https://github.com/Compling2-Spring2023-SBU/hw03).
+This is due Monday before class!

 ### Mon 30 Jan 2023
 - Today we reviewed some of the star-free expressions you proposed for the formal languages in example 1.
 - Today we reviewed Piecewise Local expressions.